 Biography

 Joseph Graydon is a composer from South Wales, based in London.
-His work explores experiential ambiguity, fragile temporality, and perceptual instability through detailed acoustic writing.
-He is drawn to processes of erosion, resonance, and transformation, using silence, space, and duration as central structural materials.
+His work explores experiential ambiguity, formlessness, fragile temporality, and perceptual instability through detailed acoustic writing.
+Drawing on processes of erosion and resonance, his work sustains material without predetermined direction, allowing form to emerge through time as continuity weakens, shifts, and reorients.

-Influenced by visual art, photography, and phenomenological approaches to listening, Graydon’s music creates immersive sonic environments that foreground shifts in perception and attention.
+Influenced by visual art and phenomenological approaches to listening, his music creates immersive sonic environments that foreground shifts in perception and attention.
 His output spans solo, chamber, vocal, ensemble, and orchestral contexts.

-His music has been performed and recorded by ensembles and musicians including EXAUDI Vocal Ensemble, ICTUS Ensemble Brussels, Plus Minus Ensemble, UPROAR New Music Wales, and Darragh Morgan.
-His work has been featured at international festivals such as KlexosLab New Music Festival (Spain), Musiikin Aika Festival (Finland), and the Presteigne Festival (UK), and has been twice nominated for ISCM World Music Days.
+His work has been performed and recorded by ensembles and musicians including ICTUS Ensemble Brussels, EXAUDI Vocal Ensemble, the Bozzini Quartet, UPROAR New Music Wales, Darragh Morgan, and Plus-Minus Ensemble.
+It has been presented at festivals such as Musiikin Aika, the Presteigne Festival, and Zutphen Cello Werken, and has been twice nominated for the ISCM World Music Days.